 Ranks needs into qualities the fully developed concept must have to distinguish it, in the eyes of its prospective customers, from its competitors’ products and services.

 Effective practitioners of the Voice of the Customer discipline do not meet their strategic goals through rigidity.
 Quite the opposite, they approach their work with suppleness and adaptability.
-Some tools for doing Voice of the Customer in this way are described in earlier posts on this blog and in the tutorials.
+Some tools for doing Voice of the Customer in this way are described in earlier posts on this blog and in the menus.

 1. Strategy and the Fat Smoker, Masters, D. (The Sprangle Press, 2008)